thachmpham/thachmpham.github.io/md/opensaf-install.md

 # 1. Introduction.
 - Create an Ubuntu docker container.
+- In this container,
+    - Clone source.
-- In this container, clone source, build and install OpenSAF.
+    - Build and install OpenSAF.
-- Start OpenSAF and check status.
+    - Start OpenSAF.

 # 2. Setup Docker Container.